ipaintcode/FigmaVars/README.md

 ## Next Steps

-Explore the other hooks provided by FigmaVarsHooks to fully leverage Figma variables in your project.
-For detailed API documentation, please refer to APIReference.md.
+You can thoroughly explore the other hooks provided by FigmaVars to leverage Figma variables in your project.
+For detailed API documentation, please take a look at APIReference.md.

 ## React + TypeScript + Vite